Skip to content

 Features

-• Multiple sources — SSDT and SDK-style .dacpac, live database connections, external tables, virtual external refs (OPENROWSET, cross-DB, CETAS)
+• Multiple sources — SSDT and SDK-style .dacpac, live database connections, external tables, virtual external refs (OPENROWSET, cross-DB, CETAS).

-• Projects & views — save connections, schema selections, and named filter states for one-click reopen
+• Projects & views — save connections, schema selections, and named filter states for one-click reopen.

-• Export — generate Draw.io diagrams for documentation
+• Export — Draw.io diagram generation.

 Limitations